Back to Blog

 Fish oil is popular—but dosing is not one-size-fits-all.
 Learn how to think about EPA/DHA, vitamin E, bleeding risk, and why more oil isn't always better.

-fish oil dogs doseomega 3 catsEPA DHA dogssalmon oil safetyvitamin E fish oil pets
+fish oil dogs doseomega-3 catsEPA DHA dogssalmon oil safetyvitamin E fish oil pets

 Key takeaways